SGGIRBS/terraform-appgw-module/README.md

 # terraform-appgw-module
 Creates:

-- Azure Application Gateway (Expects an existing VNet but not a subnet)
+- Azure App Gateway (Expects an existing VNet but not subnet)
-- Key Vault (Includes certificate upload).
+- App Gateway user assigned Managed Identity for access to certificates in Key Vault.
-- Managed Identity for App GW to Key Vault access.
+- Key Vault including certificate upload and access policy for managed identity.
-- Per site WAF polcies assigned to each listener.
+- Per site WAF policies assigned to each listener.

 Work in progress.